Wuyi Rock Oolong Tea Stone Milk Fragrance Shi Ru Xiang 武夷名丛石乳香

 This tea is from Tian You Fang rock in the core mountainous area, it is very floral, has hints of milk fragrance, butter rum, raisins and vanilla, a clear golden liquor, a creamy texture and a naturally sweet finish that lingers in your mouth and nose.
 It even tastes like a candy.
 This tea finely demonstrates the charming essence and sensory experience of Wuyi rock oolong, referred to locally as "Floral Fragrance, Rock Bone".

 Charcoal Fired: Moderately fired over charcoal, completed in Sept.
 2019

 Packaging: We use the highest quality resealable foil pouches on the market to completely block light and moisture, ensuring that the tea retains maximum freshness.
 Also the resealable pouch is not only convenient, but saves you from purchasing additional tea tins.

-Very fragrant, slightly smoky, has hints of almond, raisins, and vanilla, full bodied, creamy and a sweet aftertaste.
+Very floral, has hints of candy, raisins, butter rum, and vanilla, full bodied, creamy and a sweet aftertaste.

-212oF, 4 grams (2 tbsp) for 6 oz of spring/filtered water, adjust to taste, 0.5-1 minute, 6 steepings.
+210oF, 4g (2 tbsp) for 6 oz of spring/filtered water, adjust to taste, 0.5 minute, 6 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu brewing guide:

 It is recommended to use the Gongfu brewing method in order to get the most out of the tea.